Dr. Bernhoft's Story

 Before I got a good enough handle on gene-environment interaction to treat myself successfully, I developed severe GI problems.
 These began with esophageal reflux (significant enough to give me mild asthma, neither of which – reflux or asthma – is still present) but soon evolved into almost daily cramps, diarrhea and loss of appetite.
 My weight went from 187 in April 2004, to 155 in August of that year.
 (I am six feet one in height.)

-I don’t recommend cramps and diarrhea as a weight loss strategy.
 I was well aware that people who lose 8 or 10 pounds every month soon end up dead, so I got VERY SERIOUS about changing my life.
 I started by avoiding irritating foods and inhalants, eliminating toxic factors in my home, continuing my lifelong exercise regimen, getting in the sauna every day and sweating out horrible smelling chemicals, eating organic food, drinking clean water and repleting vitamin and mineral cofactors for various liver detoxification enzymes.
 I also began LDA which cleared all my food and respiratory allergies.
 In eight or ten months I regained my health and half the weight I had lost.
-I currently run 10-15 miles a week, do karate and body surf.
-(Not bad for 67 years of age.)
-I’ve got my life back, and feel like I did at 40 or 45.
-I am no longer a “bubble boy.”
-I can go out in public without getting headaches and nausea from perfumes, cigarette smoke, pumping gas, etc.
+I could again run 10-15 miles a week, practice karate, and body surf.
+(Not bad for an old guy) I got my life back, and felt like I did at 40 or 45.
+No longer a “bubble boy” I can go out in public without getting headaches and nausea from perfumes, cigarette smoke, pumping gas, etc.

 Meanwhile, my wife was developing her own problems.